Battle of Wittstock: Background

+After the Swedish defeat at Nördlingen in 1634, many protestant princes of the Holy Roman Empire lost faith in their alliance with Sweden and reconciled with the emperor.
+In May 1635, the Elector of Saxony agreed to the Peace of Prague with Emperor Ferdinand II.
+The Swedish ally France was forced to directly intervene in the war to oppose a potential Habsburg hegemony.
+In northern Germany, a corps of the Habsburg Imperial army and the Saxon army fought against the last significant Swedish forces.

-The Holy Roman Emperor, with his Saxon and Roman Catholic allies, was fighting for the control of northern Germany against the Swedes and an alliance of Protestant princes opposed to Habsburg hegemony.
-The Swedes were also allied to the French, but the latter played no part in the battle.
-The Imperial main army was screening the Swedish army behind the Elbe while a smaller army under General Klitzing was overrunning Brandenburg.
+The Imperial main army was screening the Swedish army behind the Dosse while a smaller army under General Klitzing was overrunning Brandenburg.
 Field Marshal Johan Banér commanding the main Swedish army was joined by Field Marshal Alexander Leslie commanding the Army of the Weser which comprised German, Scottish and (at least one) English regiments.
-Together they crossed the Elbe with a surprise march and met their opponents in the forested hilly landscape slightly south of Wittstock.
+Together they crossed the Dosse with a surprise march and met their opponents in the forested hilly landscape slightly south of Wittstock.

 The Imperial army was larger in strength than the Swedish army, but at least one-third of it was composed of Saxon units of questionable quality.
 The Swedish artillery was considerably stronger, leading the Imperial commanders to maintain a largely defensive position on the hill tops.